Skip to content

 Are There Any Indoor Activities In Falmouth For Kids In Case Of Bad Weather?

-When it comes to finding indoor fun in Falmouth, Cornwall for kids on a rainy day, there are plenty of options.
+For indoor fun in Falmouth on a rainy day, there are plenty of options.
 Kid-friendly museums like the National Maritime Museum and the Falmouth Art Gallery offer interactive exhibits that cater specifically to children’s interests.
 For those looking for play areas, The Play Zone at Ships & Castles Leisure Centre is an exciting option with soft play equipment and ball pools.
 Additionally, creative workshops such as pottery painting at Little Birdie Studio or baking classes at Cakery Bakery provide hands-on activities where kids can unleash their creativity while staying dry indoors.

 What Are The Best Places To Eat In Falmouth With Children?

-When it comes to eating out with children in Falmouth, there are plenty of kid-friendly restaurants that offer menu options for even the pickiest eaters.
+Falmouth has a solid range of kid-friendly restaurants with menu options for even the pickiest eaters.
 But dining out with kids can also be a fun experience, and there are some restaurants in town that go above and beyond to create an enjoyable atmosphere for families.
 One such place is The Shack on Custom House Quay, where you can dine alfresco while taking in views of the harbor.
 For those looking for something sweet after their meal, head over to Dolly’s Tea Room & Wine Bar for one of their delectable desserts.

 Are There Any Child-Friendly Accommodations In Falmouth?